 Bessel van der Kolk - The Body Keeps the Score

 Navigating complex trauma recovery can be overwhelming and isolating.

 Finding the resources that work for you and integrating those tools into your daily life is really challenging.
-We need relational support, understanding, and encouragement to help us develop an inner compassionate foundation from which to heal and recover.
+We often need relational support, understanding, and encouragement to help us develop an inner compassionate foundation and healing relationship with ourselves.
 The Survivor Wise Mentorship offers education and resources within a compassionate healing relationship and community to promote integration and progress.